Atlas-OS/docs/docs/getting-started/installation.md

         1. Once the setup starts, select your language and then your keyboard layout.
         1. Press ++shift+f10++ to open the Command Prompt.
         1. Type in `oobe\bypassnro` and press ++enter++.
 Your computer will restart.
-            - This step might not be needed when using Ventoy
+            - This step is not needed when using Ventoy
         1. Continue through with setup as normal, but make sure to:
             - Not connect to the internet
             - Deny each option in the **Privacy** section